Inquiring minds want to know…well, all kinds of things.

-Waterfalls are beautiful, awe-inspiring and a great deal of fun.
+Waterfalls are beautiful, awe-inspiring, and a great deal of fun.
 But they are not theme park rides.
 Nature is not obliged to meet safety standards.
-And Sliding Rock, in Pisgah National Forest, is the only local waterfall with a summertime lifeguard on duty.
+Sliding Rock in Pisgah National Forest is the only local waterfall with a summertime lifeguard on duty.
 But there is no reason to be afraid of hiking around our local waterfalls, just be smart and cautious and keep these tips in mind:

 What do I need to bring with me on a hike?
 On a mountain bike ride?